nene/zwo-editor/README.md

 Plans going forward:

-- Come up with a better way of editing instructions.
 - Integrate with [zwiftout][] text-based editor.
 - Fix more [bugs from the original][orig-bugs].
 - Pick a different name and logo to distinguish from the original.